FURams09/Remesh/src/Readme.md

 ##Project Structure
 I decided to make this as a typescript project both as an excuse to try the typescript I've been learning on a real world project, and because it made working with the custom data structures relatively easy, from a developer standpoint.

+The package.json file is configured for Windows so if you're running this on a Mac you'll need to make changes to the scripts to run these programs.

+the remesh folder

 ##Running The Programs

 ####Array Reverser
+___
 >Write some code (including tests) that will reverse an array of>arbitrary elements
 >in place along with any arrays (or  arrays of >arrays).
 >For example: [1, 2, [3, 4, 5], [6, [7, 8], 9]] => [[9, [8, 7],6], [5, 4, 3], 2, 1]

+The run-array.js script is where you can define the array you would like to reverse by setting arrayToReverse.
+This is the only configuration necessary.
+When it runs it will output the reversed array to the console and exit.

 Run: `npm run start`
-This command will clean the dist folder, run the ts compiler to recreate the
+This command will
+    -Clean the dist folder and run the ts compiler based on tsconfig.array.json.
+You can also run this step by running `npm run build:array`
+    -run the script run-array.js.

 ####Message Filter
+___
 >We have an API that returns JSON-encoded data related to one of our
 >Remesh sessions.
 Our API returns four types of data: users, questions,
 >messages, and votes.